 Sensitivity assessment.
-Saccharina latissima is harvested via on aquaculture rather than wild harvesting.
-However, Laminaria digitata could be harvested from wild beds.
-Therefore, if harvesting of the species occurred extensively in an area then there would be little resistance to the pressure.
+Due to the methods of harvesting used for Saccharina latissima, with the emphasis on aquaculture rather than wild harvesting, little evidence for the resilience of this biotope to harvesting exists.
+It can be presumed however that if harvesting of the species occurred extensively in an area then there would be little resistance to the pressure.
 Resistance is regarded as 'None' as the pressure is defined as the removal of key characterizing species from the biotope.
-Resilience to this pressure is probably 'Medium'.
-Sensitivity to this pressure is defined as 'Medium'.
+Nevertheless, resilience is probably 'High', so that sensitivity to this pressure is defined as 'Medium'.